fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 If project has tests unit, functionality or end-to-end tests you can get more specific details regarding the functionality.
 Test cases are your most important tool when refactoring or creating new features to the application.
 You want to make sure not to break any existing features when hammering around the code.
 Typescript can also give you guidance with argument and return types when doing changes in the code.

 Remember that reading code is a skill itself and relax if you don't understand the code on your first readthrough.
 Code may have a lot of corner cases and added logic through out its development cycle.
 It is hard to imagine what kind of troubles the previous developer has been wrestling with.
 Think of it all like [growth rings in trees](https://en.wikipedia.org/wiki/Dendrochronology#Growth_rings).
 Understanding all of it requires digging deep into the code and business domain requirements.
-The more code you read the better you're gonna be at it.
-You will read more code than you're gonna produce.
+The more code you read the better you're going to be at it.
+You will read more code than you're going to produce.

 ### Patientor frontend